Faculty

 COMP 641: Fundamentals of Data Science

-Vanessa Klotzman is a Ph.D.
-Candidate in Software Engineering at UC Irvine.
-She holds a B.S. in Applied Mathematics (2017) and an M.S. in Software Engineering (2019) from CSUN.
-Her research focuses on recommender systems, natural language processing, disease modeling, software development optimization, and health care analytics.
+Vanessa Klotzman is a Ph.D. candidate in Software Engineering at the University of California Irvine.
+She earned a B.S. in Applied Mathematics in 2017 and an M.S. in Software Engineering in 2019 from California State University, Northridge.

 Alex Modarresi, Ph.D.